 Proper breathing techniques, such as pursed lip breathing, can increase your oxygen saturation level.
 Studies suggest that many people with low oxygen saturation are able to increase their saturation up to 93% with good breathing techniques.

 A pulse oximeter is a convenient, portable and easy to use personal health device to measure oxygen level in your blood and your pulse rate.
-While it is used in hospitals and clinics for people suffering from respiratory diseases, it can be a very helpful device if you require to monitor your blood oxygen and heart rate on regular basis.
+It is widely used in hospitals and clinics for people suffering from respiratory diseases, including relating to Covid-19 or novel Corona virus infections.
+This can also be a very helpful device if you require to monitor your blood oxygen and heart rate on regular basis, including in cases if somebody is Covid positive and is recovering at home.
 Pilots, mountain climbers and athletes can definitely benefit from its usage.

 Disclaimer: This information / content published for educational purposes only and can by no means be considered fully exhaustive and complete.
 It should therefore not be used as a substitute for the medical advice and/or treatment by your healthcare provider.